sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 #### EXAMPLE {#eventsentitycheck-delete-example}

-The following example shows a request to delete the event produced by the `sensu-go-sandbox` entity and `check-cpu` check, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/events/:entity/:check` API endpoint to delete the event produced by the `sensu-go-sandbox` entity and `check-cpu` check, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \